 - objectives, study designs, and statistical methods for research projects performed by the SRTR, including risk-adjusted analyses of organ procurement organization and transplant program performance;

 - methods used in simulation allocation models (SAMs);

 - new areas of research and innovative advances in analytical methodologies that might improve the effectiveness of the SRTR.

 The SRTR Contractor shall provide all administrative support necessary for the functions of the SVC and any of its subcommittees and working groups.

 The SVC shall have a diverse membership with broad capabilities, where each member brings important and relevant areas of expertise.

 Conflicts of Interest

-- The STAC shall include 8 to 10 voting members with qualifications in the areas of organ procurement, clinical, statistical, and/or epidemiological research related to transplantation, economics, simulation, and analytics for predictive modeling.
+- The SVC shall include 8 to 10 voting members with qualifications in the areas of organ procurement, clinical, statistical, and/or epidemiological research related to transplantation, economics, simulation, and analytics for predictive modeling.
 Clinicians should have training and experience in transplant issues dealing with the kidney/pancreas, liver, and thoracic organs.
-To the extent possible, representatives from relevant OPTN committees, especially representatives from organ-specific committees, shall be included as members of the STAC.
+To the extent possible, representatives from relevant OPTN committees, especially representatives from organ-specific committees, shall be included as members of the SVC.

 - Two Co-Chairs shall be selected by the SRTR.